 After lunch, we will keep rafting until the rapids are finally over.
 It will be an action-packed experience full of excitement, adrenaline, and fun!
 After an intense day on the water, we return to our camp to relax and enjoy a well-deserved Patagonian asado (lamb barbecue).

-Day 7: Transfer to Esquel - Flight to Santiago - Departure
+Day 7: Transfer to Esquel & Flight to Santiago, Depart

 It's time to say goodbye to Patagonia!
 After breakfast at the Nuns Camp, drive to the Esquel Airport to catch your return flight to Santiago.
 Upon arrival in Santiago, transfer to the international terminal for check-in to your flight back home.